hchris1/CoMon/README.md

 docker run -d --restart=always -p 8080:8080 -v comon:/data --name comon hchris1234/comon:latest
 ```

 CoMon will be available at `http://localhost:8080`.
+You can login with the default user `admin` and password `123qwe`.

 #### Home Assistant